Eulex0x/laklak/README.md

 ### From Prototype to Production

-DataFetcher is designed to scale with your needs:
+Laklak is designed to scale with your needs:

 **Phase 1: Testing (2-10 assets)**
 ```env